-The overview of the programme can be seen on the school website and as an appendix to this draft policy.
-All lessons will be taught by fully qualified teachers and also teaching assistants under the guidance of the teachers.
+The overview of the programme can be seen on the school website and as an appendix to this policy.
+All lessons will be taught by fully qualified teachers or teaching assistants under the guidance of the teachers.

-Training will be delivered through inset sessions, staff meetings and through Hub working as part of the Kernow Learning MAT.
+Training will be delivered through inset sessions, staff meetings and through Hub working as part of our Trust, Kernow Learning.